Upper Western 28-day Rainfall Forecast

 50% to 75%

-Over Western Australia the strongest cold fronts should occur about 2 June to 6 June, 8 June to 12 June, and 12 June to 16 June.
+Over Western Australia the strongest cold fronts should occur about 29 June to 3 July, 4 July to 8 July, and 9 July to 13 July.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.